conan-io/docs/reference/config_files/conan.conf.rst

 General
 +++++++

+The ``vs_installation_preference`` variable determines the preference of usage when searching a Visual installation.
+The order of preference by default is Enterprise, Professional, Community and BuildTools.
+It can be fixed to just one type of installation like only BuildTools.
+You can also adjust the environment variable ``CONAN_VS_INSTALLATION_PREFERENCE``.

 The ``verbose_traceback`` variable will print the complete traceback when an error occurs in a recipe or even in the conan code base, allowing to debug the detected error.